jahnavi-16-12/AI-ID-Card-Validator/README.md

 - Update `static/styles.css` for UI changes.
 - Add new templates or modify validation logic in `template_matcher.py` and `decision.py`.

-## Testing
+## 🧪 Testing
 - Place test images in the `photos/` directory.
 - Use the `tests/` folder for test scripts.

-## License
+## 📄 License
 This project is for educational and demonstration purposes.
 For production use, review and update security, privacy, and compliance requirements.

 ---
 **© AI ID Card Validator.
-Powered by Advanced AI, Image Classification, and OCR Technology.
-Developed by Jahnavi Goud.**
+Powered by Advanced AI 🤖, Image Classification 🧠, and  OCR Technology🔤.
+Developed by Jahnavi Goud 💻**